Electron Framework Vulnerabilities - Shutting the Backdoor

-The Electron framework plays an important role in many communication software - Skype, Slack, WhatsApp and GitHub to name just a few.
+The Electron framework plays an important role in many communication software applications - Skype, Slack, WhatsApp and GitHub to name just a few.
 As a cross-platform development tool it offers developers the flexibility to create a variety of desktop applications with a single codebase.

-It’s an open-source framework with relatively simple architecture, essentially a framework based on JavaScript and Node.js (run as the backend).
+It’s an open-source framework with relatively simple architecture, essentially a framework based on JavaScript and Node.js (running on the backend).
 However, this architecture also leaves certain files exposed, allowing would-be attackers to inject a backdoor.
 Let’s take a closer look.

 Essentially, Electron Apps are becoming the de-facto standard in terms of desktop development because they allow a good chunk of the web application code to be reused.
 As mentioned earlier, some modern desktop applications such as Slack or VS Code are Electron apps.
 The major flaw with Electron apps, however, is that they are greatly exposed due to a lack of integrity protection.
-Any attacker with access to the local filesystem can tamper with those applications and change their behavior; it is relatively simple to inject malicious code inside a legitimate application without triggering any warnings (the digital signature is not altered).
+Any attacker with access to the local file system can tamper with those applications and change their behavior; it is relatively simple to inject malicious code inside a legitimate application without triggering any warnings (the digital signature is not altered).

 This inherent weakness was recently demonstrated by consultant Pavel Tsakalidis.
 To perpetrate the attack, it’s necessary to unpack Electron ASAR archive files, which results in numerous JavaScript files that are not obfuscated or protected in any way.
 As so, it’s very easy to inject malicious code into these JavaScript files (and built-in Chrome browser extensions).